 And keep praying.
 Far too often, it’s easy to pray once or twice and expect an answer – but labor in prayer.
 Your marriage is worth it.
 Like Luke 18: 1-8 describes:

 “And Jesus told them a parable to the effect that they ought always to pray and not lose heart.
 He said, ‘In a certain city there was a judge who neither feared God nor respected man.
 And there was a widow in that city who kept coming to him and saying, “Give me justice against my adversary.”
 For a while he refused, but afterward he said to himself, “Though I neither fear God nor respect man, yet because this widow keeps bothering me, I will give her justice, so that she will not beat me down by her continual coming.” ’ ”

 When things are really bad

 When you have no idea how your marriage can possibly last, cry out to God for help.
 Beg Him for a miracle.
 Plead with Him to please heal your marriage.

 As you’re praying and trusting God, remember that you’re not in control of your spouse.
-Your husband or wife can make decisions that may crush you.
+Your husband can make decisions that may crush you.
 If this happens, keep depending on God.
 Keep trusting Him.
 Run to Him with your cares.
 Ask him to help you try to understand your husband.